 This year we celebrate 30 years of the internet.
 On the 12th of March in 1989, Sir Tim Berners Lee submitted a proposal entitled “Information Management” at the CERN physics laboratory in Switzerland.
 The mechanics of his proposal was a system to organise and manage information and publish it in a way that everyone can have access to it and share it.
 This essentially was the code and software for the foundation for the World Wide Web as we know it today.

 According to The Guardian, Sir Tim’s boss at the time, Mike Sendall, saw this idea as “vague but exciting”.
 The idea was to create something that was free, decentralised and a platform that nobody owned.

-A quarter of a century later, the internet has transformed and changed how we fundamentally communicate.
-It has broken down barriers, and enabled information to spread at a pace never thought of.
+More than a quarter of a century later, the internet has transformed and changed how we fundamentally communicate.
+With so many internet solutions now available, it has broken down barriers, and enabled information to spread at a pace never thought of.
 It has revolutionised education, media, and healthcare – to name just a few sectors.

-There is no doubt that there are many challenges that lie ahead in the next 25 years, one wonders what the internet will look like in future?
+There is no doubt that there are many challenges that lie ahead in the next 30 years.
+One wonders what the internet will look like in the future.
 Nobody knows.
 On the immediate horizon, with current pace at which technology is moving, we can be sure of a society that is becoming more dependent on the internet.
 It will be a network that will mature in such a way that it will take a human form and be able to make decisions based on the huge data that has been created.
 That already poses all sorts of questions and problems.